rcgsheffield/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 Cluster choice
 ==============================

-Stanage and Bessemer have newer CPUs with more modern features.
+We have three cluster choices listed below for you to choose from:

+* Stanage (Our newest and most powerful yet, launched in March 2023)
+* Bessemer (Launched in 2018)
+* ShARC (Launched in 2017)

+It is also important to note that the Sheffield HPC clusters have been designed to fulfil different purposes.
+Stanage and ShARC are for the most part a *capability* cluster designed to run larger compute jobs that will use multiple nodes.
+Bessemer is a *capacity* cluster designed to run smaller compute jobs which will fit on a single node.
+In addition, Stanage and Bessemer have newer CPUs with more modern features.
+Bessemer but does not have a /data filestore.

 You should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto Stanage or ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).